maarous/go-projects/README.md

 ## Introduction

-This CLI is a simple go project to manage personal tasks or track project.
+This CLI is a simple go project to manage personal tasks or track projects.

 ## Features